-ECVL 480-489 SPECIAL TOPICS IN CIVIL ENGINEERING (3-0-3)
+ECVL 480-489 | SPECIAL TOPICS IN CIVIL ENGINEERING (3-0-3)

-Topics of interest to students and faculty which are not available in the existing Civil Engineering curriculum can be offered through this course.
+Prerequisite: Approval of the Dean | Upon demand Topics of interest to students and faculty which are not available in the existing Civil Engineering curriculum can be offered through this course.
 Prior approval of the course material and syllabus by the Dean is required.

-ECVL 499 CIVIL ENGINEERING DESIGN PROJECT (3-3-4)
+ECVL 499 | CIVIL ENGINEERING DESIGN PROJECT (3-3-4)

-Prerequisite: ECVL 399, Corequisites: ECVL 420, ECVL 450
+Prerequisite: ECVL 399, Corequisites: ECVL 420, ECVL 450 | F, S